inwenis/blog/docs/posts/post09.md

 Contents between header and footer (`-----BEGIN CERTIFICATE-----` + `-----END CERTIFICATE-----`) is base64 encoded.
 The content can be DER binary data.

 # DER
 Distinguished Encoding Rules - is a way of encoding data structures.
 A certificate is a data structure containing various entires like `validity date`, `issuer`, etc. For certificates to work you need to store this information and transfer it.
-DER encodes this information is a binary format.
-This is then after base64 encoded and then it goes into a PEM file.
+DER encodes this information in a binary format.
+This is then base64 encoded and goes into a PEM file.

 # X.509
-X.509 is the standard defining public key certificates for TLS/SSL (HTTPS)
+X.509 is the standard, defining public key certificates for TLS/SSL (HTTPS)

 # PFX/P12/PKCS12